Browser does not support script.

 Effective scrutiny and management of performance is key to informing and reassuring the people of Cleveland about policing in the county..

-It outlines in detail how the Commissioner's five key priorities will be implemented, delivered and measured for success and reflects public opinion from website consultation and feedback from Your Force Your Voice meetings.
+the Plan describes in detail how the Commissioner's five key priorities will be implemented, delivered and measured for success and reflects public opinion from website consultation and feedback from Your Force Your Voice meetings.

 Click here to view the Police & Crime Plan 2014-15 and the supporting Appendices.